xcore/sw_avb/doc/chip.rst

 Choosing the right chip
 -----------------------

-An XMOS AVB endpoint provides the ability to take IEEE 1722 audio streams from ethernet and output the audio data.

 The number of audio channels the device can handle depends on the XMOS device used.
 The XS1 platform is very flexible and can provide other functions alongside audio (depending on how much audio is